 Calls may be monitored and reported upon each billing cycle to ensure sound traffic patterns.
 Excessive routing of high-cost calls will be addressed to customer by Company and fines may be assessed to recover excess charges from Company VoIP termination companies.

-2. Merchant Transactions and Settlement.
+2. Provider Transactions and Settlement.

 2.1.
 Transaction Confirmation.

 Company will provide Provider users of the Wallet Services with an order notification indicating when or whether the Provider has been paid by the Patient.